-Java and all Java-based marks are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. and other countries.
+Java and all Java-based marks are trademarks or registered trademarks of Oracle and/or its affiliates in the U.S. and other countries.

 Unicode and the Unicode Logo are registered trademarks of Unicode, Inc.

 IBM and Tivoli are registered trademarks of International Business Machines Corporation in the United States, other countries, or both.